Click on a link to be taken to the entry below.

 Curry undergraduates majoring and/or minoring in the College are required only to satisfy the general education reqiurements of the Curry School.

-Curry B.S.Ed. candidates may apply to add a second major within the Curry School of Education Courses from the primary Curry major may not be double-counted toward the fulfillment of second Curry major.
+Curry B.S.Ed. candidates may apply to add a second major within the Curry School of Education and Human Development Courses from the primary Curry major may not be double-counted toward the fulfillment of second Curry major.

 In pursuing the aboe, the student will not receive two degrees from the University.
 The student receives a B.S.Ed. from the Curry School.
 The second major and/or minor designation appears as degree information on the official transcript.
 This information does not appear on the diploma.
 Students are responsible for checking their major/minor requirements in SIS prior to graduation to be sure all requirements show as satisfied.